Is Micellar Whey The Next Big Protein Breakthrough?

-Casein and whey protein ingestion following resistance exercise can result in a positive amino balance, suggesting muscle protein synthesis will occur with either protein.
+Casein and whey protein ingestion following resistance exercise can result in a positive amino balance, suggesting muscle protein synthesis will occur with either supplement.
 However, several studies have found that the type of protein, and not simply the presence of amino acids, can differently modulate the anabolic response.

-Recent evidence has shown that whey protein has a superior capacity to stimulate rates of protein synthesis at rest and after exercise with compared to proteins like soy and casein.1 The greater stimulatory effect of whey has been attributed to its high leucine content combined with a rapid rate of digestion, which is optimal for stimulation of muscle protein synthesis.2 Conversely, casein has a modest effect on protein synthesis, but instead inhibits protein breakdown.
+Recent evidence has shown that whey protein has a superior capacity to stimulate rates of protein synthesis at rest and after exercise compared to proteins like soy and casein.1 The greater stimulatory effect of whey has been attributed to its high leucine content combined with a rapid rate of digestion, which is optimal for stimulation of muscle protein synthesis.2 Conversely, casein protein has a modest effect on protein synthesis, but instead inhibits protein breakdown.

-The Age-Old Debate Whey vs. Casein
+The Age-Old Debate: Whey vs. Casein

 Anticatabolic processes refer to a reduction in the breakdown of proteins and muscle.
 Anabolic processes, on the other hand, are different: They refer to the buildup of tissue and muscle from smaller molecules (e.g., amino acids).
 The two concepts are considered separate, and different proteins affect each differently.

-Some supplements will contain both whey and casein (you may see them listed as milk proteins) to take full advantage of the different absorption rates.
+Some protein powder supplements will contain both whey and casein (you may see them listed as milk proteins) to take full advantage of the different absorption rates.
 This combination allows you to take advantage of both protein synthesis (from whey) and reduced protein breakdown (from casein).
 The major issue with milk proteins is that they typically contain only 20 percent whey, which means less leucine in the bloodstream and potentially a lower anabolic response.

 At its heart, micellar whey is whey protein put through a specialized filtration process before it becomes modified by an advanced proprietary process.
 This process, which uses protein polymerization technology, results in whey protein particles that are double the molecular weight of regular whey protein particles.
 This allows for prolonged periods of elevated amino acids in the bloodstream, which can assist in the growth and repair of muscle after exercise.

-At this point there's not enough clinical data to say that micellar whey is any better than whey or the combination of whey and casein on rates of protein synthesis.
-However, in theory, the unique molecular structure of micellar whey would make for the perfect protein for overnight anabolic/anticatabolic support.
+At this point there's not enough clinical data to say that micellar whey is any better than other whey proteins or the combination of whey and casein on rates of protein synthesis.
+However, in theory, the unique molecular structure of micellar whey would make it the perfect protein for overnight anabolic/anticatabolic support.
 Micellar whey also makes for the perfect between-meal protein, helping to keep protein synthesis levels elevated longer between meals.

 - Tang, J. E., Moore, D. R., Kujbida, G. W., Tarnopolsky, M. A., & Phillips, S. M. (2009).
 Ingestion of whey hydrolysate, casein, or soy protein isolate: effects on mixed muscle protein synthesis at rest and following resistance exercise in young men.
 Journal of Applied Physiology, 107(3), 987-992.